ttopper/CPSC128/docs/M04_Repetition/index.md

 A secondary topic will be the process of writing a program by moving from an English description, to a pseudocode description, and on to a Python program.

-Finally, be sure not to miss the topics in the section Pythonic Details because you are expected to apply these where appropriate in your assignment.

 1. [The idea: Go back up and repeat some code](02-the-idea-go-back-up-and-repeat-some-code.md)